Villa Park: Future

+In April 2025, Aston Villa announced revised plans for the expansion to the North Stand.
+The new design would adapt and reuse the pre-existing North Stand as opposed to demolishing it, allowing the stadium to be redeveloped whilst retaining capacity.
+The plans would see Villa Park's capacity increase to "over 50,000".
+The North Stand expansion was approved the by the Birmingham City Council on the 28th August 2025, with construction set to be completed in the second half of 2027.
+This expansion has been viewed by the club as essential in retaining its place in the UEFA Euro 2028 lineup.

 Other sporting uses

+Football

 Villa Park was the first English ground to stage international football in three centuries and has hosted matches in several international tournaments.
 Three 1966 World Cup matches were played at the ground and four matches during Euro '96.
 The ground has hosted England internationals, the first in 1899 and the most recent in 2005.
 Sixteen international matches have been hosted at the stadium in total.
+In 2025, the stadium hosted its first England game in 20 years, due to Coldplay concerts at Wembley Stadium.

 Villa Park has been the venue for several Cup competitions.
 It has hosted 55 FA Cup semi-finals, more than any other stadium.
 The club hosted the League Cup Final in 1980–1981 when Liverpool beat West Ham 2–1 in a replay.
 In 1999, the stadium hosted the last final of the European Cup Winners' Cup in which Lazio beat Real Mallorca 2–1.
 During the construction of the new Wembley Stadium between 2001 and 2005, the FA Trophy Final was held at Villa Park.
 The 2012 Community Shield was held at Villa Park instead of Wembley due to Olympic Games at the stadium.
+Villa Park was originally listed as one of the six stadiums that would hold Olympic football matches that summer, but in 2009 the organising committee for the games and Aston Villa ruled it out due to uncertainty around expansion plans.

+UEFA Euro 2028

+Rugby

+Great Britain secured the first ever rugby league test series at the ground when they defeated the touring Australian Kangaroos side 6–5 on 14 February 1909 in front of a crowd of 9,000.
+A second rugby league game followed three years later on New Year's Day 1912 when 4,000 people turned up to see Australia beat Great Britain 33–8.
+The stadium has seen several international rugby union tour matches.
+On 8 October 1924, a North Midlands XV lost 40–3 to the New Zealand side touring Europe and Canada at the time.
+The second game took place on 30 December 1953 when Midlands Counties played another New Zealand side on their 1953–1954 tour of United Kingdom, Ireland, France and North America.
+The Midlands side lost 18–3.